bobb34/QST/README.md

 Runs well on your laptop, server or the cloud.

+New Windows installation instructions.

+Get QST at sourceforge.net .

 Thank you to summernote.org for their super WYSIWIG editor, MathJax.com and letsencrypt.org for their free SSL certificates.